ccr5-delta32/cppstuff/README.md

 ```
 optstring:

 (-) - No arguments allowed.
+Any argument will be ignored.
-(:) - Exactly 1 argument must be provided
+(:) - Exactly 1 argument must be provided.
+Additional arguments will be ignored.
-(+) - A minimum of 1 argument and up to the maximum value of int arguments
+(+) - A minimum of 1 argument and up to the maximum value of int arguments.
-(*) - A minimum of 0 arguments and up to the maximum value of int arguments
+(*) - A minimum of 0 arguments and up to the maximum value of int arguments.

 The optstring must follow the pattern of opt,token,opt,token...